Bridgewater hedge funds post mixed results amid market turmoil

 A London-based hedge fund investment consultant said that macro funds had mostly bet against stocks and for fixed income, a winning combination.

-“Lots of macro managers have done really well,” said the person, who requested anonymity because the performance was private.
-“As markets have continued to fall, rates have continued to fall as well and these managers have kept their positions.”
-(Reporting by Lawrence Delevingne in New York, Svea Herbst-Bayliss in Boston and Maiya Keidan in London; editing by Megan Davies)
+Reporting by Lawrence Delevingne in New York, Svea Herbst-Bayliss in Boston and Maiya Keidan in London; Editing by Megan Davies and Daniel Wallis